goreleaser/goreleaser/www/docs/customization/templates.md

 ## nFPM extra fields

-On the nFPM name template field, you can use those extra fields as well:
+In the nFPM name template field, you can use those extra fields:

 | Key                      | Description                                                      |
 | ------------------------ | ---------------------------------------------------------------- |